Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 A series of spats

-In fact, the relationship between Rancho Palos Verdes and the Trump Organization got much more contentious.
+In fact, the relationship between Rancho Palos Verdes and the Trump Organization became much more contentious.

 There was a debate over the size of the 70-foot-tall flagpole that Trump erected at the golf course in 2006 to fly the American flag.
 A year later, Trump grew 10-foot ficus trees to block houses he thought were ugly.
 Those plants blocked residents' views of the ocean, which impact property values in the area.